 If you would like your child to attend our school, please see full details of our admission arrangements below.

-The school’s process for admission applications are handled by Bucks County Council.
+The school’s process for admission applications are handled by Buckinghamshire Council.
 Full details can be found through the link below:

 Visiting the School

-Once a place has been offered to your child, you will be invited to a meeting at the school prior to admission, to meet the staff and discuss details of the school organisation.
-Your child will also have the opportunity to visit his or her class and new teacher, before the new term starts.
+Once a place has been offered to your child, you will be invited to a meeting at the school to meet the staff and discuss details of the school organisation.

 Children start school at the beginning of the school year in which their fifth birthday falls.
 Most children attend full-time from that September.

-The admission number is 60.
+The admission number for our school is 60.
 This figure represents the maximum number of children that can normally be admitted to the school for the first time in any one academic year.
-In the event of the number of requests for admission exceeding the number of places available, the criteria laid down by the County Council will be followed.
+In the event of the number of requests for admission exceeding the number of places available, our school Admissions Policy criteria will apply.

 Where a child has two homes due to parental responsibility being shared by two people who live apart, the address used will be the one at which the child resides for the majority of time during school terms, as confirmed by written evidence from both parents/guardians.